 Notifications have been improved once again, while you can also look forward to a funky picture-in-picture video mode.
 This allows you to watch YouTube clips in a resizable box, while you're playing around with other apps.
 Google has made plenty of additional improvements to the likes of audio quality and text input, as well as resource management.

-Check out our Android O beta review for our thoughts on some of those new features.
-You can also try out Android O for yourself, if you have a compatible device.
-Have a look at our guide on upgrading to Android O.
+Check out our Android Oreo beta review for our thoughts on some of those new features.
+You can also try out Android Oreo for yourself, if you have a compatible device.
+Have a look at our guide on upgrading to Android Oreo for full instructions.
+Finally, for more guides and features on version 8.0 of Google's new mobile OS, head over to our Android Oreo hub.

 Think you know all about Android now?
 Test your knowledge with our grand Android quiz.